docsforadobe/after-effects-scripting-guide/docs/sources/footagesource.md

 #### Description

 How the fields are to be separated in non-still footage.
-It is an error to set this attribute if `isStill` is true.
+It is an error to set this attribute if `isStill` is `true`.
 It is an error to set this value to `FieldSeparationType.OFF` if [removePulldown](#footagesourceremovepulldown) is not `PulldownPhase.OFF`.

 #### Type